nafiztalukder/Ghost-Detector/README.md

 ### Happy Hauntings! 🎃👻

-That’s all, folks!
-Whether you’re a human trying to stay ghost-free or a ghost looking to avoid the living, **Ghost-Detector** has your back (or your ectoplasmic tail).
-Be sure to play nice with the spirits, and remember—don’t cross the streams!
+And there you have it, the **Ghost-Detector** API.
+Whether you're a human trying to avoid ghosts or a ghost trying to keep tabs on humans, we’ve got you covered!
+Just remember, don't cross the streams... 👀